 These condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting of International Financial Reporting Standards, as issued by the International Accounting Standards Board ("IFRS").
 Accordingly, certain disclosures included in the annual financial statements prepared in accordance with IFRS have been condensed or omitted, and these condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022.
-In preparation of these condensed interim consolidated financial statements, the Company has consistently applied the same accounting policies as disclosed in Note 3 to the audited consolidated financial statements for the year ended December 31, 2022, with the addition of the policies as described in Note 3 below.
-Certain prior period comparatives have been reclassified to align with current period presentation.
-Specifically, interest income is now separately presented on the condensed interim consolidated statements of comprehensive loss.
+In preparation of these condensed interim consolidated financial statements, the Company has consistently applied the same accounting policies as disclosed in Note 3 to the audited consolidated financial statements for the year ended December 31, 2022.

-These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on May 10, 2023.
+These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on August 10, 2023.